Toruitas/thinkingcap/README.md

 16. (-) Second 3D print failure.
 So bendy.
 And non-sticky.
 Weird.
 At least I got far enough this time to know I need to adjust all my holes by about 1mm wherever there's a hole.
 17. (+) Can confirm that bluetooth sending and receiving of my JSON works.
 Random garbled characters come over the signal, though. Ñ ÅKéB4} Since it's at the end of the string, I can just throw them away and rebuild the JSON for loading.
 18. (-) Infrared library doesn't compile for the Feather Express.
 Does for Leonardo.
 Problem in the library, not my code.
 19. (+) In a true hacker move, I updated the IR library and now it works.
 Magic.
 Constant 8's, as intended.
+Changes committed to this repo.
 20. (-) Feather isn't recognized on any ttyACM port after being unplugged while on battery.
 How annoying to test.
 It "unfreezes" when disconnected.
 21. (+) Bluetooth syncing of state now functional.
 Woo!
 22. (-) Won't connect at the same time, if attempting to connect in the wrong order.
 Has to be: Feather first, brain scanner second.
 Doesn't seem to be any way to specify the device to connect to in the Adafruit package.